 bank references, containing all the shareholders and directors of the company;

 There is no specific duration for the application process when opening a bank account, as it may vary due to the requirements imposed by the bank.
 After the required documents are verified, thebank account can be opened in several days.
 When the bank account is available, the bank activity can be performed not only at the bank office, but also through the internet, e-mail, post, fax and telephone.

 Banking Services in Malta

-An entrepreneur setting up a company in Malta will find the banking services very useful to his or her business, which can be tailored according to the needs of the company:
+An entrepreneur setting up a company in Malta in 2021 will find the banking services very useful to his or her business, which can be tailored according to the needs of the company:

 Information about banks in Malta

 Since 2014 when the European Central Bank took the responsibility for overseeing the banking system in Malta, the country adopted the new EU banking legislation.
 Banks in Malta are well exploited and have vast and differentiated portfolios in complete agreement with the EU standards.
 The bank capital in Malta is mostly sustained by the deposits of clients alongside with varied investments in the sector.
 With an advantageous environment, efficiency and less bureaucracy, the banking system in Malta is appreciated on the local plan and also internationally.

 When choosing the proper bank for future financial transactions in your company, one can ask for support from our Maltese company formation agents.
 We remind that the company registration in Malta is an easy process which can be done within a few working days.